 Civil and administrative procedures and remedies

 The TRIPS Agreement provides that a right holder must be able to initiate fair and equitable civil judicial procedures against an infringer of IP rights covered under the Agreement.
 It also contains disciplines on evidence, the right of information and indemnification of the defendant.
 Judicial authorities must be able to award three types of remedies: injunctions to order a party to stop its infringing action, damages to compensate for the injury caused by the infringement, as well as other remedies, such as the removal of infringing goods from channels of commerce or their destruction, subject to certain conditions.

-WTO members are required to provide prompt and effective provisional enforcement in two situations: to prevent an infringement of IP rights from occurring, in particular to prevent goods from entering the distribution channels, including imported goods immediately after customs clearance; and to preserve relevant evidence concerning an alleged infringement.
-The TRIPS Agreement also requires members to enable judicial authorities to adopt provisional measures without prior hearing of the alleged infringer, where appropriate – for instance, where a delay would likely cause irreparable harm, or evidence may be destroyed.
+WTO members are required to provide prompt and effective provisional enforcement in two situations: to prevent an infringement of IP rights from occurring, in particular to prevent goods from entering the distribution channels, including infringing goods on importation immediately after customs clearance; and to preserve relevant evidence concerning an alleged infringement.
+Provisional measures have to be available without prior hearing of the alleged infringer, where appropriate – for instance, where a delay would likely cause irreparable harm, or evidence may be destroyed.

 The requirements in the TRIPS Agreement on border measures enable holders of IP rights to obtain the cooperation of customs administrations to intercept infringing goods at the border and to prevent the release of these goods into circulation.
-The requirements are mandatory only insofar as the importing of counterfeit trademark or pirated copyright goods are concerned.
-It is optional for WTO members to extend border measures to goods which involve infringements of other IP rights and to infringing goods destined for export, but this is only optional under TRIPS.
+The requirements are mandatory only for imports of counterfeit trademark or pirated copyright goods are concerned.
+Some WTO members apply border measures to goods that infringe other IP rights and to infringing goods destined for export, but this is only optional under TRIPS.